Do You Need To Update Your Estate Plan? Probably.

 They bought a vacation home in South Carolina.

-Do you think their estate plan will still work the way they want it to?
+Question: Do you think the Millers estate plan will still work the way they want it to?

 The Millers have experienced a lot of changes, but those changes are typical of what 10 years brings.
 Think about the changes in your life over the past 10 years – or – since you last updated your estate plan.
 Have you moved?
 Do you have more children or grandchildren?
 Have you started a business, suffered health problems, or purchased a new home?
 Do you have new accounts and investments?
 Do you now care for a parent, pets, or dependent children?
 Have you remarried, gotten divorced, or retired?
 Has someone you loved died?
 Have friends named in your plan as trusted helpers moved away or has your relationship changed?
 Are your children now adults and able to help you?
 Do you want to help with grandchildren’s college or dance lessons?
 Is there a charity important in your life?